- How to register

 If you need regular medication on prescription, your doctor will usually organise a repeat prescription for you.

-Repeat prescriptions are normally issued on a monthly basis and can be ordered between 9.30 am and 4.30 pm weekdays.
+Repeat prescriptions can be ordered between 9.30 am and 4.30 pm weekdays.
 Please telephone our main surgery line.
-Alternatively, you make your request in person or by post.
-Please note that we do need 48 hours to process this for you.
+Alternatively, you can order prescriptions in person by completing the form at reception and placing in the red box, by post – please supply a stamped addressed envelope or by telephoning our main surgery line between 9.30 am and 4.30 pm weekdays.
+Please note that we do need 2 working days to process prescriptions.
 The prescription is passed to your usual GP for checking and signing.
 The GP may ask you to make a routine appointment for review from time to time, and may occasionally not issue the prescription until this has occurred.
-Once completed, the prescriptions may be collected from our reception desk.
-Alternatively, if you supply a stamped addressed envelope, we can post them back to you.
+Once completed, the prescription may be collected from the pharmacy of your choice or our reception desk.
 Several local pharmacies also provide a collection service.
 Ask at reception for further details.

 Find out about test results